 Viscosity: Commonly perceived as the “thickness” or “thinness” of an ink.

 Wash Test: Laundering a printed garment in a washing machine to determine if the print is fully cured.
-The ink will wash off of an undercured garment during the wash test.
+The ink will wash off an undercured garment during the wash test.

 Washout Booth: Booth used for washing out stencils and reclaiming screens.